 Neuropathic Pain

-Neuropathic pain is caused by damage or malfunctioning of the nervous system.
-Diseases that affect and damage the nervous system can also cause Neuropathic pain.
-Changes in nerve function at the site of injury or areas around it can be caused due to the impact of damaged nerve fibers.
+Neuropathic pain is caused by damage or a malfunction of the nervous system.
+Diseases that affect and damage the nervous system can also cause neuropathic pain.
+Changes in nerve function at the site of injury or areas around it can be caused due to the impact of damaged nerve fibres.
 Damaged nerves send the wrong signals to pain centers within the brain.

 There are two types of neuropathic pain:

-Peripheral neuropathic pain- damage to the nerves located outside of the brain or spinal cord, known as peripheral nerves.
+Peripheral neuropathic pain: This type of pain occurs when there is damage to the nerves located outside of the brain or spinal cord, known as peripheral nerves.
 Pain can originate with any nerves in different body parts, such as the arm or legs.

 It is not always easy to tell the source of neuropathic pain.
-There can be many conditions that cause Neuropathic pain.
-Some common causes of Neuropathic pain include:
+There can be many conditions that cause neuropathic pain such as:

-- Diabetes – responsible for about 30% of Neuropathy cases
+- Diabetes – responsible for about 30% of cases

 - Alcoholism